 Temperature range - easy, if it's too hot/cold for you, it is for them.

 Food - Guinea pigs MUST be fed guinea pig food, not rabbit food with vit C added.
 The vitamin, mineral and nutrition levels are very different and lifespan will be shortened.
 Please do not feed lettuce - it has very little nutritional value, can cause the runs and in large amounts it causes liver damage.
-Favourite veg are carrots, broccoli and cauliflower leaves.
+Favourite veg are bell peppers, carrots, broccoli and cauliflower leaves.

 All guinea pigs are rehomed as a non-breeding pair or trio, or as a companion to your lone guinea pig.
 I never rehome guinea pigs as companions to rabbits.
 No guinea pigs from this centre are to be used for breeding.
 If, for any reason, you cannot keep your guinea pigs I will welcome them back to the rescue.